The Best Iced Coffee in London

 So now you’ll know the ones really worth the buzz – behold, the best iced coffee in London…

-Not satisfied with simply smashing their cold brew out of the park, Workshop, true to their name, are continuing to innovate the cold coffee offering.
-Here, baristas become bartenders, serving up black coffee on the rocks, with big pebbles of ice in stylish tumblers; Shakeratos, a espresso milkshake-style drink mixed up with orange blossom; and the pre-bottled Bloom, a coffee drink lengthened with beet sugar and Sicilian lemon juice that you can knock back like a lemonade on a hot day.
+Not satisfied with simply smashing their cold brew out of the park, Workshop, have been, well, workshopping new ideas.
+Here, you can score a black coffee brewed over big pebbles of ice in stylish tumblers; Shakeratos, a espresso milkshake-style drink mixed up with orange blossom; and the pre-bottled Bloom, a coffee drink lengthened with beet sugar and Sicilian lemon juice that you can knock back like a lemonade on a hot day.

 Details: 80 Mortimer Street, W1W 7FE